nextpyp/pyp/docs/known-issues.rst

 Getting help
 ============

 The best way to get help is using ``nextPYP``'s `discussion board <https://github.com/orgs/nextpyp/discussions>`_.
-If your question hasn't been answered before, you can open a new discussion.
+If your question hasn't been answered before, you can open a `new discussion <https://github.com/orgs/nextpyp/discussions/new/choose>`_.
 When reporting a problem, please share the version of ``nextPYP`` you are using and the *entire* log of the process that produced the error.
 To do so, copy the text from ``nextgPYP``'s log window and paste it into Github using ``code formatting`` (please avoid uploading screenshots).

 Common problems
 ---------------